cedis-epublishing/sliderHome/README.md

 Usage
 ------------

-Go to "Website -> Appearance -> Slider" and create new slider entries.
+Go to "Website -> Appearance -> Slider Plugin" and create new slider entries.
 You can add a slider image and HTML content to overlay onto the slider image separately.

 Support
 ---------------